Klinogicare® Quantum Magnetic Storm

 IMPORTANT

-• Tesla (B) - is the maximum field "peak".
+• Tesla (B) - is the "peak value" of the field.

-It is important to pay attention to all indicators
+It is important to consider all parameters

 • "3 Tesla"